 Referring Children to EI

-If you think your child has a developmental delay and needs help, you can make a referral to EI by calling 311 and asking for “Early Intervention,” or completing the New York City Intervention Referral form and faxing it to (347) 396-8801.
+If you think your child has a developmental delay and needs help, you can make a referral to EI by calling 311 and asking for “Early Intervention,” or apply through the New York City Early Intervention Program Referral form portal.
 The Bureau of Early Intervention Centralized Referral Unit hours of operation are Monday through Friday, 9:00 a.m. to 5:00 p.m.
 This will lead to an evaluation that will determine if your child is eligible for EI and what services they need.

 Next Steps